JanKoehnlein/bridgepoint/doc-bridgepoint/notes/9057_signature_editing/9057_signature_editing_ant.md

 this work would apply only to MASL models in the short term, however it is a long term consideration.

+> This is another counterargument against all kind of hybrid persistence
+> approaches.

 5.2 Single activity editing

 The second option is to modify the editor such that one activity is displayed in